-F. CONTRACTING PROCEDURE
+D. CONTRACTING PROCEDURE

-- 1. Shortlisted candidates will receive a provisional offer and are requested to confirm acceptance of the provisional offer within two weeks9 of sending. - 2.
+- 1. Shortlisted candidates will receive a provisional offer and are requested to confirm acceptance of the provisional offer within two weeks5 of sending. - 2.
 In case of refusal or missing formal acceptance within the set timeframe (without prior consent), the position will be awarded to the next candidate on the ranking list. - 3.
-Candidates who have accepted the provisional offer will be contacted by the respective HR department and/or the prospective advisor(s) to negotiate their contract and plan for moving to The Netherlands. - 4. oLife fellows receive a full-time (38 hours) employment contract for 36 months according to the Collective Employment Agreement (CAO-NU) of the Dutch universities. - 5.
+Candidates who have accepted the provisional offer will be contacted by the respective HR department and/or the prospective advisor(s) to negotiate their contract and plan for moving to The Netherlands. - 4. oLife fellows receive a full-time (38 hours) employment contract, according to the Collective Employment Agreement (CAO-NU) of the Dutch universities, with an initial appointment of 12 months that will be extended by 24 months if they perform satisfactorily.
+The fellowship will not be extended after the 36 months period. - 5.
 The contract can only be finalized after formal approval by the respective Faculty Boards. - 6.
 Reserve listed candidates will receive a formal rejection letter once all possible positions have been fulfilled. - 7.
 An overview of all appointed researchers will be published on the oLife website.

-9 Permitting exceptions in individual cases where candidates may be awaiting results of other application procedures.
+5 Permitting exceptions in individual cases where candidates may be awaiting results of other application procedures.